vincenteof/vincenteof-obsidian/400 - Zettelkasten/Advanced Solidity Study Plan.md

 So I pivot to good material in the community.

 - [x] play with the first 5 exercises #active ✅ 2025-09-16
-- [ ] play with CodeSize, CrossContract, Decoder, DeployContract exercises #active
+- [x] play with CodeSize, CrossContract, Decoder, DeployContract exercises #active ✅ 2025-09-18
+- [ ] play with Deployer, Distribute, DistributeV2, Divide, Donations

 Questions:
 1. How to prevent [Block Timestamp Manipulation](https://solidity-by-example.org/hacks/block-timestamp-manipulation/) using zk?